szymon-sawicki/rabbitmq-products-app/README.md

 In this case all messages are sent to all bounded queues.

+In RabbitMQ GUI you need to create new exchange with name ``x.products-fanout``, you don't need any bindings

+# Exchange of type HEADER

+This type of exchange (like in direct) will send messages to proper category queues on the basis of the arguments declared in producer.

-In RabbitMQ GUI you need to create new exchange with name ``x.products-fanout`` and type fanout then in section bindings:
+In RabbitMQ GUI you need to create new exchange with name ``x.products-fanout`` and type headers then in bindings, section arguments:

+``category: BOOKS``
+``category: CLOTHING``
+``category: ELECTRONICS``